alexpw/clawk/README.md

 ## Examples

 Each line of stdin is interpreted by default as "edn" (not as "text").
-There are some other default options enabled, but mostly, clawk will function as a pass-through, by using identity functions instead of your custom code.
+There are some other default options enabled, but mostly, clawk will function as a pass-through.
+It is easily possible to pipe the EDN output from clawk into another call

 ```
 $ seq 1 3 | clawk